 The butterfly-shaped thyroid gland at the base of your neck and the four tiny parathyroid glands located behind it play crucial roles in regulating your body’s metabolism and calcium balance.
 When these glands malfunction, they can cause a wide range of symptoms affecting nearly every system in your body.
 Proper diagnosis and treatment by an experienced specialist is essential for restoring balance and health.

-Dr. Michael Cohen provides comprehensive care for thyroid and parathyroid disorders throughout Long Island, combining his extensive ENT expertise with advanced diagnostic techniques and surgical skills.
+Dr. Michael Cohen has formed a team that provides comprehensive care for thyroid and parathyroid disorders throughout Long Island, combining extensive ENT expertise with advanced diagnostic techniques and surgical skills.

 Our Expertise and Philosophy

-With over 25 years as a board-certified otolaryngologist, Dr. Cohen brings specialized experience to the treatment of thyroid and parathyroid conditions.
-The delicate anatomy of the neck requires surgical precision and a thorough understanding of the complex structures surrounding these glands–expertise that Dr. Cohen has refined throughout his distinguished career.
+With over 25 years as a board-certified otolaryngologist, Dr. Michael Cohen has formed a team with specialized experience in the treatment of thyroid and parathyroid conditions.
+The delicate anatomy of the neck requires surgical precision and a thorough understanding of the complex structures surrounding these glands—expertise that Dr. Cohen and his team have refined through years of focused care.

 Our practice utilizes advanced imaging and laboratory testing to pinpoint the exact nature of your condition, allowing for targeted treatment that addresses the root cause rather than just managing symptoms.